MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/maproutemaneuver-class.md

 ---
-title: "MapRouteManeuver Class | Microsoft Docs" ms.author: "kezhang"
+title: MapRouteManeuver Class | Microsoft Docs
+description: Describes the mapRouteManeuver class for Android and iOS and provides the class's properties and additional references. ms.author: kezhang
 ---

 # MapRouteManeuver Class